Canon M10 vs Sony RX10 IV

 Review summary: Canon M10 vs Sony RX10 IV

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M10 and the Sony RX10 IV?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS M10: